Stop Toggling Between Ad Platforms. Let an Agent Coordinate Your Campaigns.

 By default, the agent sends an alert and waits for human action.
 Campaign pauses are possible if you explicitly configure that permission, but the default requires your approval before the agent touches campaign settings in your ad account.
 This prevents accidental pauses during periods of intentional high spend.

-Manual automation vs approval-first agents for digital marketing manager
+Manual work vs approval-first AI assistants for digital marketing manager

 The difference is not just speed.
-Approval-first agents give digital marketing manager teams a way to automate real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
+Approval-first AI assistants give digital marketing manager teams a way to handle real work without hiding the logic in fragile rules or scattered handoffs across multiple tools.
 You still decide what needs review, but the repetitive work no longer depends on manual checking and copy-paste updates.

 |---|---|---|